 Publisher: Knights Of

-As they watch Alabama drift past from the comfort of the van, G’ma tells Scoob that they’re retracing the steps of a road trip she took with his late grandpa.
-But, 51 years ago, things in America, and particularly in the South, were very different, especially for a black man, and people were not very accepting of G’ma and grandpa’s mixed relationship – her being a white woman, him a black man.
-To help them find places to stay which were accepting of black people at that time, G’ma shows Scoob the Green Book, an old guide to travel in America for black people.
+As they watch Alabama drift past from the comfort of the van, G’ma reveals they’re going to retrace the steps of a road trip she took with his grandpa fifty years ago.
+Back then, things in America were very different, especially for black people, and people were not very accepting of G’ma and G’pop’s mixed relationship.

-Stone’s immensely readable novel is a satisfying, timeless read about a family’s history which intersects with the American civil rights movement, and reminds readers of the impact of racism and intolerance.
-Scoob’s road trip with his grandma is a journey of discovery for them both, and Stone’s characterisation and empathy infuse a tightly plotted book with short chapters which never lets up on the gas.
+With adventure, drama and mystery, this is a road trip like no other.
+A satisfying, timeless read about a family’s history which intersects with the American civil rights movement, and reminds readers of the long-lasting impact of racism and intolerance.